-A former professor who taught during the time of the Civil Rights Movement has also come out in support.
+A former professor who taught during the time of the Civil Rights Movement has also expressed her solidarity.
 Mil Voelker, an Affirmative Action Officer remembers what it was like during that period for women to move up in the ranks and make a difference, especially someone of African-American descent.

 “Certainly, I had an easier time stepping into a position [of power] than my sisters of color had then, and, indeed, have today,” she said.

 Voelker also mentioned during her 25 years at SCSU, she didn’t see much diversity, but mentions she’s glad the University is finally making those changes.